pablomarin/H2O-SparklingWater-azure-templates/README.md

 The goal of this repo is to provide an easy (click-and-go) way to deploy H2O Sparkling Water clusters on Microsoft Azure.

-There are two kind of templates offered on this repo.
+There are three kind of templates offered on this repo.

 1. Basic: <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FSparklingWater-azure-template%2Fmaster%2Fazuredeploy-basic.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>